-Budgeted cost: £5950
+Budgeted cost: £12,160

-Activity Evidence that supports this approach Challenge number(s) addressed Educational Visits contribution at around £15 per child, once a year.
-Contingency for 12 FSM children to attend educational visits without adding additional financial pressure on families (6 identified as history shows parents prefer to contribute but anticipated to be higher due to cost of living crisis).
+Activity Evidence that supports this approach Challenge number(s) addressed Educational Visits contribution at around £20 per child, once a year.
+Contingency for 15 FSM children to attend educational visits without adding additional financial pressure on families (6 identified as history shows parents prefer to contribute but anticipated to be higher due to cost of living crisis).
 3 Funding of milk daily for Free School Meal children (£45 per child for 3 terms) £1665 FSM children to have milk once a day as part of improving their diet and in particular increase their calcium intake to support the growth of healthy teeth and bones at such as young age.
-4 Attendance at Breakfast Club (Possible 6 children at cost of £1.50 per day). £1710 Children better equipped for learning due to a good breakfast - better concentration in class resulting better outcomes.
-4 Contingency money used for unexpected/new Where needed unplanned problems can be dealt with so that the progress 1, 2, 3, 4 resources, strategies or needs. of FSM is not at a disadvantage compared to their peers. £810
+4 Attendance at Breakfast Club (Possible 10 children at cost of £1.50 per day). £2850 Children better equipped for learning due to a good breakfast - better concentration in class resulting better outcomes.
+4 Purchase a set of board games for EY, KS1 and Many professionals report a lack of interaction between adults and peers.
+3